albertkjoller/QuotesNMovies/index.md

 {% include yearly_BoxOfficeByMovie.html %}

 <!-- Box Office raceplot -->
-The Top 10 premiering movies within a year battled the previously released Top 10 movies strongly to beat them and become the most revenuing movies between 2015-2020.
+The top-ranking movies in terms of income in each year heavily battled the top-ranking movies from other years in the combat for becoming the most successfull movie in the period in terms of revenue.
 {% include totalBoxOffice.html %}

 <!-- Quotes intro -->